-Helen Frankenthaler is an American painter and printmaker, who is referred to as a second-generation Abstract Expressionist artist.
+Helen Frankenthaler was an American painter and printmaker, who was referred to as a second-generation Abstract Expressionist artist.
 The 'first' generation of Abstract Expressionists included Willem de Kooning, Jackson Pollock, Mark Rothko, Lee Krasner, and others; they are also referred to as the New York School of painters, who came to prominence in the late 1940's and early '50's in America.
 The second generation is just that - the painters who followed shortly, and who were influenced by the original Abstract Expressionists; this group included Grace Hartigan, Alfred Leslie and Joan Mitchell.
 This first group of artists was perhaps held together more by an aesthetic philosophy, than by stylistic habits; their ways of working and stylistic tendencies varied greatly, from the serene color rectangles of Mark Rothko, to the slashing gestural painting of Franz Kline, which was also called Action painting, because of its grand gestural compositions and large canvases.

 Frankenthaler was born in 1928 in New York, and attended the private school, Dalton, where she studied painting with the Mexican artist Rufino Tamayo.
 She then went on to Bennington College in Vermont.
 During her college years she also traveled to Europe.
 When she graduated, she moved to New York City, and there came to know the art critic Clement Greenberg, who introduced her to some of the Abstract Expressionist artists.